 There are other costs to figure in as well, such as if you want more than just your house pressure washed.
 You can discuss all of these things with the company you choose.
 Most companies like ProClean Power Washing will offer a free estimate, so you know exactly what you'll be spending.
 Our pressure washing pros will make your home shine in Northern Michigan with an exterior house cleaning.

-Whether you take your chances and pressure, wash your cedar siding yourself or call a professional to do it for we are confident you'll end up with an immaculate looking house.
-If you choose to go at it alone, keep in mind these critical points as to not harm your cedar siding:
+Whether you take your chances and pressure, wash your cedar siding yourself, or call a professional to do it, we are confident you'll end up with an immaculate-looking house.
+If you choose to go at it alone, keep in mind these critical points so as to not harm your cedar siding:

 That's a wrap!
 Now you have a good grasp on how to pressure wash your cedar siding successfully.
 If anyone asks you if pressure washing is bad for cedar siding, you'll be able to give them a thorough answer.
+This info is provided by our team, ProClean Power Washing Northern Michigan.
 Remember, pressure washers are powerful tools but will give your siding the kind of clean you probably haven't seen in years.
 Good luck!